daveTheOldCoder/godot-radial-progress-indicator/README.md

 ## Installation

-The plugin is provided inside a simple demonstration project.

-To use the plugin in another project, copy the folder *addons/radial_progress* into the project folder.
+To use the plugin in a project, copy the folder **addons/radial_progress/** into the project folder.
+If installing from the Godot Editor AssetLib tab, only that folder needs to be installed.

 ![](README_images/filesystem_dock.png)